chaoaero/wocaDB/README.md

 While the project is still expenrimental.
 Whether it can be used in production remains to be seen.
 Any commitment is welcome!

-I hope that when someone who use this program can shout out 'Woca' to express his outrage towards green *Product Manager* or anyone else in shit company.
-That's the reason I call it wocaDB.